DrRetro2033/Reyveld/README.md

 ## Rollback to Older Versions 🕔

-Arceus allows you to rollback saves to earlier versions, preserving your previous actions.
+Rollback to earlier versions of a folder or file, preserving any previous actions.
 So no matter the mistake, Arceus can help you get back on track.

-## Keep track of YOUR saves 👥

-Got someone else who wants to join in the fun?
-Don't worry, Arceus has got you covered.
-With profiles, multiple people can use the same constellation!
-So if your family or friends to want to do something on your device (i.e. PC, Steam Deck, Mac, etc.), you can sleep soundly knowing your progress is safe.

-## Share your journey 🗺️

-Package your history up, and send it off to anyone who also has Arceus, so 100% saves are actually 100%!

-## Go Beyond with Add-Ons 📦

-Arceus integrates Squirrel, enabling anyone to add new functionality to Arceus.
-Add-ons make it easy to read and write to files, integrate game launchers like Steam, and so much more!

-> [!NOTE]
-> In the future, I plan to add built-in functionality for easier transfer tool creation, similar to Pokémon Bank.
-For now, you’ll need to build your own transfer tools.
+## Simple and Easy Scripting 📜

+Arceus integrates Lua 5.3, enabling anyone to write custom logic for Arceus.

 ## Cross Platform 🖥️📱